-• Ranged spells and prayers require the caster to throw a packet at their intended target.
+- Ranged spells and prayers require the caster to throw a spell packet at their intended target.
 The range is as far as you can throw though, even if at a close range, the packet must leave the hands of the caster to be a valid cast.
 As with weapon combat, never aim for the head or groin.
-For more details, please refer to Combat in the Wyvern Rising Core Rulebook.

-- Touch requires the caster to make physical contact with the intended target.
-Unless both players have given consent for physical contact, touch skills are to be initiated with boffer fists or a tap from a packet held in hand. - Self is used when the target of the spell or prayer is the caster themselves. - Point and Click (PnC) delivery is performed by simply pointing a finger at the intended target and calling the spell/prayer with the effect.
+For more details, please refer to Combat in the Wyvern Rising Core Rulebook. - Touch requires the caster to make physical contact with the intended target.
+Please be mindful of the intended target and ensure that consent of physical role-play has been confirmed. - Self is used when the target of the spell or prayer is the caster themselves. - Point and Click (PnC) delivery is performed by simply pointing a finger at the intended target and calling the spell/prayer with the effect.